sciZer0/7/v/README.md

 And, when people have real power and information, when they are motivated, when the system is transparent and on blockchain, then there is a big chance we get a real democracy working well.

-With revolutionary blockchains, we can create new states — communities first, lands last — which, in turn, can create outstandingly good conditions for both people and businesses simultaneously.
+With blockchain technology, we can create new, really-democratic states which, in turn, can create outstandingly-good conditions for both people and businesses simultaneously.